Why Made in Italy Dominates Fashion?

 "Fashion should be a combination of luxury and comfort." – Coco Chanel (Source: The Allure of Chanel , Paul Morand, 1976)

-Milan, capital of fashion
+Milan, the fashion capital

-Italian heritage
+Italian Heritage

 Made in Italy, much more than a label: a true art of living.